 Where can I buy shakarbura in Baku?

-The most recommended spots for Shakarbura in Baku are Şirvanşah Muzey Rest., Art Club Restaurant, Sumakh Restaurant and Chayki Restaurant.
+The most recommended spots for Shakarbura in Baku are Sumakh Restaurant, Şirvanşah Muzey Rest., Salam Baku and Baqur.
 The list is based on real user reviews.

 When is shakarbura made?